Chapter 5

 repentance was sincere; but the harm that his example of evil-doing had

-men who remained true to their trust, maintaining their purity and
+kingdom men who remained true to their trust, maintaining their purity

-loyalty.
-But many were led astray; and the forces of evil set in operation
+and loyalty.
+But many were led astray; and the forces of evil set in

-by the introduction of idolatry and worldly practices could not easily be
+operation by the introduction of idolatry and worldly practices could

-for good was greatly weakened.
-Many hesitated to place full confidence in
+influence for good was greatly weakened.
+Many hesitated to place full

 In the